151. Which SAS function below returns an argument with

 190. This program generates output;

-proc format; value $birds
+proc format; value

 ' '='missing'